 DNA

-Our stylized Ty Shee Zen cat is small and beautiful: Unique and decorative, it serves as a footrest, in all rooms of the house and especially in the toilet to adopt the natural squatting position!
+Our stylized cat Ty Shee Zen is small and beautiful: Unique and decorative, it serves as a footrest, in all rooms of the house and especially in the toilet to adopt the natural squatting position!

-The initial idea was to transform a utilitarian object (a small bench that we too often found unsightly) into a design and emotional object.
-Multi-functional from its origin (children love it), it is made in France, respecting the colors and a job well done.=> Click here <=
+The initial idea was to transform a utilitarian object (a small bench that we often found unsightly) into a design object that evokes emotion.
+Multifunctional from the outset (children love it), it is made in France, with respect for colors and quality craftsmanship.=> Click here <=

 OUR DREAM TEAM IN 2021,